arunderwood/BSNstatus/Readme.md

 ## Offline Functionality

 This app strives to meet the [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist).
-As such, the app should remain available to your site offline after your first visit.
+As such, the app should remain available on your device when it is offline after your first visit.

 ## Running